nicoguaro/nicoguaro.github.io/docs/posts/tech_writing/tech_writing_figs/index.rst

 In the case of slides there are two common aspect ratios 16:9 and 4:3.
 And, different software have different nominal sizes.
-The following table present the nominal sizes for LibreOffice Impress and MS Power Point.
+The following table present the nominal sizes for LibreOffice Impress, MS Power Point and LaTeX using Beamer.

 +---------------------+--------------------+--------------------+
 |                     |          16:9      |        4:3         |